TomZamataro/gitranslator/README.md

-# gitranslator
-A APL created to "translate" paths or text in general to the Git Bash syntax
+A, cmd (command prompt) based, APL created to "translate" paths or text in general to the Git Bash syntax